rust-embedded/cortex-m/cortex-m-pac/README.md

 ## Minimum Supported Rust Version (MSRV)

-This crate is guaranteed to compile on stable Rust 1.60 and up.
+This crate is guaranteed to compile on stable Rust 1.81 and up.
 It *might* compile with older versions but that may change in any new patch release.

 ## License

-Copyright 2024 [Cortex-M team][team]
+Copyright 2024 [Arm team][team]

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above copyright notice